Holiday Accident Claim Process

 If you go ahead with a claim we will estimate how long it will take and the amount of compensation you are likely to receive if successful.
 We will also discuss the best way to fund your claim, the majority of our cases are handled on a contingency basis (no win no fee).

 Letter of claim

 Once we have all these details we will send a “letter of claim” to the organisation or person responsible for your injury.
 The letter will outline your injuries and how they occurred.
 If at this stage the defendant accepts liability for your injuries we will aim to settle your matter without going to court.

-If the defendant does not accept full or partial liability or they offer you a lower sum that you can expect to settle the case we can advise you on the options available to you which can include going to court.
+If the defendant does not accept full or partial liability or they make an offer of a lower sum than what you should reasonably expect in order to settle the case, we will advise you on the options available to you, which can include going to court.

-If you case needs to go to court, the timeframe is in the hands of the judge.
+If your case needs to go to court, the time frame is then in the hands of the judge.
 The court will advise on the hearing date and we will let you know what you need to do.
-The judge will look at the details of your case and make an award which is usually received in about a month.
+The judge will look at the details of your case and hear the arguments from both sides and make a decision on an award, which is usually received in about one month.

 What is ‘no win no fee’?

 No win no fee, also known as a conditional fee arrangement, is an agreement you make with your solicitor so that you can claim compensation without worrying about upfront legal fees.
 If your compensation claim is unsuccessful, the no win no fee agreement states you won’t have to pay your solicitor any money.